Banda Calypso: Biographies

 Cledivan Almeida Farias, better known as Chimbinha and today as Ximbinha, was born in Pará.
 He began playing the flute at age 12.
 He reinvented the rhythm 'Brega pop'.
 At just 18 he was already among the best known of Belém music producers.

 Joelma da Silva Mendes was born in Almeirim in Pará.
 She began singing at the age of 19 in local nightclubs.
 She became well-known after singing at the Art and Culture Fair of the city.
 She sang for six years in the band Fazendo Arte, until she decided to record her first solo CD.
 At a dinner at the home of Pará singer Kim Marques, Joelma met Ximbinha.
 Known for his arrangements, he agreed to produce her solo album under the stage name Joelma Lins.

 The singer and the guitarist began dating and decided to come together to form the band.
 Initially, they expected to sell ten thousand disks, which was then considered a success.
 Thirteen years after the release of their first album, Banda Calypso had surpassed 14 million albums sold.

-Separation Of The Couple – Joelma & Ximbinha

-On 19 August 2015 the official social network of the band on Facebook declared the separation of the couple.
-According to the advisory they did not report the reason for the separation, only that "the marriage of Joelma and Ximbinha has come to an end."
-The advisory declared: "A union of 18 years bore the fruit of two wonderful children, and many projects and partnerships and...we want to emphasize that our respect, gratitude, friendship, admiration and partnership remain mutual."
-The advisory also stated that the performance commitments of Banda Calypso will continue with its calendar throughout Brazil until December, 2015.
-"We rely on the kindness and understanding of all so that this moment is privately maintained."